webplatform/docs/tutorials/css_animations/index.md

 |Content=

 To get the most from this tutorial, you should already be familiar with [[tutorials/css_transitions|CSS transitions]].
 Since they work similarly, the term ''CSS animations'' often serves as a shorthand to refer to transitions as well, but this tutorial only discusses ''keyframe animations''.

 ==Animation properties==

-To understand how animations work, start with a simple example of a pulsing icon, which may be used in a mobile interface to indicate what part of an application is selected.
+To understand how animations work, start with an example of a pulsing icon, which may be used in a mobile interface to indicate what part of an application is selected.
 The animation continuously shrinks and grows one of the icons as it dims and brightens it.
+This simple example will illustrate several other features below:

 [[Image:anim_pulse.png]]